 Access to online learning through our WeConnect (Rockyview Learning Connection-RVLC) helps support those students who are unable to access courses in class due to a timetable constraint or conflict.
 Due to course limitations and divisional access constraints, students must take a course in class at SCHS if it fits their timetable and there is room.
 We must reserve online access for students with legitimate conflicts, constraints or other extenuating circumstances; in other words, students may not simply elect to take a course online out of preference.
-If students wish to pursue online learning, they are able to withdraw from SCHS and enroll in RVLC full time.
-Access to courses through Alberta Distance Learning Consortium (ADLC) or Vista Virtual School is only permitted if the course is unavailable at SCHS or RVLC and with approval from the Rocky View Area Director (West).
+If students wish to pursue online learning, they are able to withdraw from SCHS and enroll in Discovery Trail School (RVS grade 1-9 on-line school) or RVS's Summit Trails On-Line High School full time.
+Access to courses through Vista Virtual School areonly permitted if the course is unavailable at SCHS or RVLC and with approval from the Rocky View Area Director (West).